top of page

 • Socio-economic Factors: In some cases, the high costs associated with equipment and inputs can be a barrier to adoption, especially for small-scale or resource-limited farmers.

-Conservation agriculture is a sustainable approach to farming that aims to balance agricultural production with environmental conservation.
 By utilizing minimal soil disturbance, crop rotation, and maintaining permanent soil cover, CA can improve soil health, increase productivity, and promote environmental sustainability.
 While there are challenges facing its widespread adoption, the benefits of conservation agriculture make it a crucial component in achieving sustainable development goals for both farmers and the environment.

 bottom of page